-Another inscription that was found in the cellar during 2008 restoration was repeated on two different main floor joists and reads, "Jno Hein Carver", and indicates that the building may date somewhat earlier than 1868, for John Hein (1831-1906), his wife Sofia, and Adam Hein of Carver were the owners of record for the property from 1858-1866.
+Another inscription that was found in the cellar during 2008 restoration was repeated on two different main floor joists and reads, "Jno Hein Carver", and indicates that the building may possible date somewhat earlier than 1868, for John Hein (1831-1906), his wife Sofia, and Adam Hein of Carver were the owners of record for the property from 1858-1866.
 John Hein in 1862 probably had an earlier hardware store at Broadway and Second Street (today called Main), which probably sat on the site of the present day gas station at 200 Broadway.
-A date earlier than could make it the earliest surviving brick structure in Carver.
+A date earlier than that could make it the earliest surviving brick structure in Carver.
+In 1862 John Hein served as the chairman (mayor) of the town board of supervisors (town council).
+In 1866 John Hein served as Carver's village assessor.
+In 1869 John Hein's younger brother, Nicholas Hein, served as Carver's town marshall and pound master.
 In June 1866 the Heins sold the property to Harrison Rogers and Dr. Charles Rogers, an early Carver physician, who by June 1868 had transferred it to Henry Denny.
 Dr. Charles Rogers became Carver's postmaster in May 1869, and in Sept. of the same year opened a dry goods grocery store in Carver, its location unknown.
 In Aug.
 1870 Dr. Rogers left Carver, replaced by Dr. E. H. Lewis.

 The first hardware owner in the building, Henry Rockwood Denny, was a pioneer resident of Carver who was active in 1800s Minnesota politics and in the Masonic Order.
 Denny was born in Keene, New Hampshire on February 22, 1839, the son of a Massachusetts town selectman and card-clothing manufacturer, Christopher Columbus Denny, and his first wife.
 Though born in New Hampshire Denny's family home was in Leicester, Massachusetts where the English family had settled in 1717.
 Henry Denny seems to have first visited Carver, Minnesota in 1855 at age 16, perhaps as a side trip from Hartford, Wisconsin, where he spent about two years working in the store of his uncle, Wheelock Denny.
 Young Henry Denny seems to have traveled often by train between the Midwest and Massachusetts visiting family members.
-Travels with his uncle Joseph Addison Denny (who often mentions Henry in his diaries) included trips to the Massachusetts Legislative Hall and Secretary of State Offices.
+Travels with his uncle

+Joseph Addison Denny (who often mentions Henry in his diaries) included trips to the Massachusetts Legislative Hall and Secretary of State Offices.
 Denny's travels and visits to places of business and government undoubtedly laid the foundations for running his own business and his later involvement in Minnesota politics.